sdboyer/sdboyer.io/content/vgo/intro.md

 There are other problems, but these are the foundational issues that cannot be fixed under MVS.
 Certainly, this is worlds away from "mostly don't pay attention to versioning," as [the first vgo blog post suggested](https://research.swtch.com/vgo-intro).

-Still, some of these are pretty low-level concerns, and even if they don't sound particularly great, i don't imagine it's immediately obvious how they lead to a conclusion that a wholesale rejection of MVS is necessary.
+Still, some of these are pretty low-level concerns, and even if they don't sound particularly great, I don't imagine it's immediately obvious how they lead to a conclusion that a wholesale rejection of MVS is necessary.
 To help establish that context, and frame the detailed discussions in this series' later posts, let's step back from the trees for a look at the forest.

 ### The Forest of Risk

 i've indicated that MVS is not fit for purpose, but have not been explicit about what, exactly, the purpose _is_ for tools in this domain.
 It's a tricky question, as there are a lot of overlapping, often competing goals that aren't readily separable.

-i spent a fair bit of time defining the goal in my package management essay from 2016.
-Early on, i gave a more mechanically-oriented description by [breaking the purpose down into steps](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#8124):
+I spent a fair bit of time defining the goal in my package management essay from 2016.
+Early on, I gave a more mechanically-oriented description by [breaking the purpose down into steps](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#8124):

 > 1. divine, from the myriad possible shapes of and disorder around real software in development, the set of immediate dependencies the developer **intends** to rely on, then
 > 2. transform that intention into a precise, recursively-explored list of source code dependencies, such that anyone — the developer, a different developer, a build system, a user — can
 > 3. create/**reproduce** the dependency source tree from that list, thereby
 > 4. creating an isolated, self-contained artifact of project + dependencies that can be input to a compiler/interpreter.

-One could quibble a bit about whether MVS meets some of these, but i'd say it essentially passes this bar.
+One could quibble a bit about whether MVS meets some of these, but I'd say it essentially passes this bar.
 So the problems with MVS aren't evident at the level of basic automation and structure.
 You have to dig further, until you reach the more foundational idea of [risk management](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#4e66):

 > The themes here are time, risk, and uncertainty.
 When developing software, there are unknowns in every direction; time constraints dictate that you can’t explore everything, and exploring the *wrong* thing can hurt, or even sink, your project.
 Some uncertainties may be heightened or lessened on some projects, but we *cannot* make them disappear.
 Ever.
 They are natural constraints.

 The deeper purpose of tools in this domain is to mitigate the various risks of relying on other peoples' code.
-MVS focuses exclusively on eliminating one class of risk within that set - pathological SAT solving arising from arbitrary constraints - because, as far as i can tell, it's the one risk that's well-defined enough to be in a known complexity class.
+MVS focuses exclusively on eliminating one class of risk within that set - pathological SAT solving arising from arbitrary constraints - because, as far as I can tell, it's the one risk that's well-defined enough to be in a known complexity class.
 But it does so by increasing other risks, sometimes drastically - and without a critical examination of what factors lead to unmanageable SAT issues manifesting in practice.

 To illustrate what's being missed, let's look at "risk management as a design goal for dependency management" through two different lenses: distributed systems and economics.

 #### Dependency Management as a Distributed System

 The asceticism of vgo's design will be familiar to any moderately experienced Go developer.
 MVS combines strategically-applied brittleness (e.g., the compiler barfs on unused imports), with leaving complex problems to humans (e.g., generics).
-When i see people reacting to the vgo proposal by saying that it “feels very Go-ish,” i think it's these underlying patterns they’re recognizing.
+When I see people reacting to the vgo proposal by saying that it “feels very Go-ish,” I think it's these underlying patterns they’re recognizing.

 But general principles are not necessarily applicable in every situation.
 Both “brittleness is instructive” and “complexity is for humans” need very tight feedback loops to work well, which largely limits their applicability to problems that are solved within a single mind.
 When those feedback loops are stretched out over time and multiple people, they become drastically less effective.
 Dependency management is spread across both.

-If we think of dependency management as a problem spread across multiple people, then it’s natural to wonder, “might this be a form of a distributed systems problem?” i believe it is, and that it’s useful to adapt the [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) to dependency management in order to relate some of the harmful oversimplifications in MVS to a problem space that folks are already familiar with.
+If we think of dependency management as a problem spread across multiple people, then it’s natural to wonder, “might this be a form of a distributed systems problem?”
+I believe it is, and that it’s useful to adapt the [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) to dependency management in order to relate some of the harmful oversimplifications in MVS to a problem space that folks are already familiar with.

 >  The network is reliable → **Human communication is reliable**

 MVS hardcodes the assumption of backwards compatibility.
-As i'll detail in a later post, compatibility is an empty idea unless the author describes the intended behavior of their code - that is, some kind of specification.
+As I'll detail in a later post, compatibility is an empty idea unless the author describes the intended behavior of their code - that is, some kind of specification.

 In Go, "specification" really just means godoc comments, and to some extent, corresponding tests.
 Trying to glean useful information from these can be a crapshoot; even well-written documentation often leaves important information out.
 Moreover, such specifications generally only deal with current behavior - not possible future changes.